jivimberg/jivimberg.github.io/source/_posts/2020-05-09-the-whiteboard-interview-is-broken.markdown

 For example, [Pivotal Labs][5] have the candidate spend a full day pair-programming with the interviewer.
 No tricky algorithmic puzzle, no whiteboard.
 A real task at hand and dev-to-dev collaboration.

-Another option is to provide a take home exercise.
+Another option is to provide a take-home exercise.
 There’s no artificial time constraint, they can use any 3rd party library and Google whatever they need.
-Afterwards, you can use the submitted code as a starting point for the on-site and ask the candidate to iterate on the solution, either by building a new feature, improving the performance or working around some limitation.
+Afterward, you can use the submitted code as a starting point for the on-site and ask the candidate to iterate on the solution, either by building a new feature, improving the performance, or working around some limitations.

 Yet another option is to give the candidate some code and ask them to refactor it to introduce a new functionality.